EAT Pages: What Are The Key Things To Include In Your ‘About’ Page?

 More about Seattle SEO Services

+I can assure you that SEO is genuine and very important to your website's health.
 So, what are you thinking?
-"I’ve never heard of an SEO?
+"I've never heard of an SEO?
 What is SEO?
 Am I being misled by this salesman?"
-I can assure you that SEO is genuine and very much important to the health of your website.

 You see, search engines such as Google and Bing have to sort through billions of websites to come up with accurate search results.
 How do they take a user's search and respond with pages and pages or results so fast?
 An algorithm.
 Algorithms and formulas decide what gets displayed on page one of a search browser; also, pages that rank low follow.
 This means that your input passes through a series of complex formulas and algorithms, and eventually, hundreds and thousands of web page results are displayed.

 Seattle SEO Now, people have gained knowledge and experience through real-life projects.
 Our company gives websites the traction needed for them to be ranked high.
 Without getting too nitty-gritty, here is a brief overview.
 Search engines use keywords to do a lot of heavy lifting when searching for a website.
 You can get a better SEO rating by repeating keywords and phrases within your website content.
 Note this does not mean stuffing a web page with keywords!

 Everything on your webpage affects SEO ratings in some way.
 If your title is a good summary of your page, you get a better SEO rating.
 If links on your page lead viewer to related material, you get a better SEO rating.
 The main thing to remember is that the core part is that if you have unique and exciting content that holds the viewer's attention, you get better SEO ratings.